Jean Ducret

-Jean Ducret (born 20 November 1887, 19 November 1975) was a French international footballer.
+Jean Ducret (27 November 1887 – 19 November 1975) was a French international footballer.
 He played as a midfielder and played for five teams, most notably Olympique Lillois and Stade Français.
 Ducret was one of the national team's first-ever permanent captains having served in the role 13 times in 20 appearances from 1910 to 1914.
 Ducret also scored three goals for the team, which included his first-ever against Italy in a 6–2 defeat in May 1910.